mariusschermann/spam-detection-bert/README.md

 pip install -r requirements.txt
 ```

+## Dataset

+The project uses the "SPAM text message 20170820 - Data.csv" dataset.
+The dataset should be placed in the root directory of the project.
+The CSV file should contain two columns:
+- `Message`: The text message content
+- `Category`: The label (spam/ham)

 ## Usage

-1. Place your dataset file (CSV format) in the project directory
+1. Make sure your dataset file is in the project directory
-2. Update the config.yaml file with your settings
+2. (Optional) Update the config.yaml file with your settings
 3. Run the application:
 ```bash
 python app.py